agiani99/R_shinyapps/Readme.md

 e) HRV_V2 is different.
 It tries to displays RR_intervals and BPM from cardio measurements coming from wearables (usually 24hrs).
 From these measurements a lot of derived parameters are produced.
 [See here for details](https://github.com/Aura-healthcare/hrvanalysis).
 A PCA for the cohort is provided and finally a set of gauge indicators will try to summarize the stress level of probands.
 [HRV_V2](https://mybinder.org/v2/gh/agiani99/R_shinyapps/master?urlpath=shiny/HRV_V2/)

-e) This Shiny [Hospitalization](https://mybinder.org/v2/gh/agiani99/R_shinyapps/master?urlpath=shiny/Hospitalization_param/) app has to do with the choice of best parameter to obtain the more realistic hospitalization time for a cohort in order to obtain a target Kaplan-Meier plot.
+f) This Shiny [Hospitalization](https://mybinder.org/v2/gh/agiani99/R_shinyapps/master?urlpath=shiny/Hospitalization_param/) app has to do with the choice of best parameter to obtain the more realistic hospitalization time for a cohort in order to obtain a target Kaplan-Meier plot.

+g) [Public COVID-19 reference data](https://github.com/HAIRLAB/Pre_Surv_COVID_19/tree/master/data) have been used for the following Shiny for [COVID-19 Hospitalization](https://mybinder.org/v2/gh/agiani99/R_shinyapps/master?urlpath=shiny/COVID19_Hospitalization/).
+Here a comparison through the Kaplan-Meier plots is provided so that the parameters chosen for the virtual cohort can be checked against the real-world data.

 # Instructions
 --------------